wimglenn/advent-of-code-data/README.md

 avoid hitting the AoC servers any more often than strictly necessary (this also speeds things up).
 All data is persisted in plain text files under `~/.config/aocd`.
 To remove any caches, you may simply delete whatever files you want under that directory tree.
-If you\'d prefer to use a different path, then export an `AOCD_DIR` environment variable with the desired location.
+If you'd prefer to use a different path, then export an `AOCD_DIR` environment variable with the desired location.